crismiquelg/mac/README.md

 <br />
 <br />

-## 🎨 Who uses it
+## 🎨 Who may use it

 A bunch of Tech Startups, IT Consulting Companies and Recruiting Platforms already use the MAC as an interchangeable format **to unlock the data of their users, candidates and employees and give them back the power to use it wherever they want**.

 <a href="https://www.getmanfred.com/" target="_blank"><img alt="Manfred" src="https://pbs.twimg.com/profile_images/946845160004112384/ap8_xjIa_400x400.jpg" width="170"/></a> <a href="https://www.sngular.com/" target="_blank"><img alt="SNGULAR" src="https://res.cloudinary.com/crunchbase-production/image/upload/c_lpad,h_170,w_170,f_auto,b_white,q_auto:eco,dpr_1/ympwkuxhx9lusfwrfbbb" width="170"/></a> <a href="https://mobivery.com/" target="_blank"><img alt="MOBIVERY" src="https://pbs.twimg.com/profile_images/1494757617859760135/Cs05qCrQ_400x400.png" width="170"/></a>

-## 🤓 Who we are
+## 🤓 Who are we

 The MAC was made with ❤️ and sentidiño in Galicia, Spain.

-As common in new projects, the individual or group who started the project also administers the project, establishes its vision, and controls permissions to merge code into it. **We have appointed a starting Council to manage the MAC**, formed by 2 people from Manfred and 2 independent members, but the plan is to hold formal elections, where contributors will vote for candidates for the Council as soon as the project gets a minimum maturity and adoption.
+As common in new projects, the individual or group who started the project also administers it, establishes its vision, and controls permissions to merge code into it. **We have appointed a starting Council to manage the MAC**, formed by 2 people from Manfred and 2 independent members, but the plan is to hold formal elections, where contributors will vote for candidates for the Council as soon as the project gets a minimum maturity and adoption.

 Right now the Council is formed by: